Back Arthritis Treatment

 What is Back Arthritis?

 Arthritis can affect any joint.
-Simplified, it just means that the joint has inflammation (osteoarthritis) or degeneration (rheumatoid arthritis).
+The joint can either have inflammation (osteoarthritis) or degeneration (rheumatoid arthritis).

-The disease can keep you from enjoying life to the fullest.
+It’s a disease that can keep you from enjoying life to the fullest.

 Arthritis of the back or neck is called spinal osteoarthritis.
-It is estimated that more than 45% of the population will experience back arthritis in their lifetime.
-If you have it, you are certainly not alone.
+It’s estimated that more than 45% of the population will experience back arthritis in their lifetime.
+If you have it, you aren’t alone.

-As your body ages, the fluid that lubricates your joints, called synovial fluid, can become inflamed.
-This makes it harder to move because our joints get stiff.
+As your body ages, the fluid that lubricates your joints — called synovial fluid — can become inflamed.
+This makes it harder to move as our joints get stiff.

 Repetitive use is another cause of back arthritis that accompanies age.
 Completing the same motion over and over can cause the joint to wear out.